Ghulam Bombaywala: 1990s

+In 1990, Bombaywala, Kaplan, Donald Bonham, Edwin Freedman, and Max Levit and Milton Levit acquired James Coney Island out of bankruptcy court.

 Ernst and Young called Bombaywala the retail entrepreneur of Houston of the year in 1991.

 He acquired Two Pesos Inc., which was making annual losses of $2.7 million, and became the company's chairperson and president.
 In 1993 he sold Two Pesos, by then profitable, for $30 million to Taco Cabana.
 Two Pesos had 27 locations as of 1999.
 Because of this and other turn-arounds of restaurants, Bombaywala became known as the "restaurant doctor".

-In 1992 he acquired one million shares, or 5%, of the convenience store chain National Convenience Stores, which is the parent of Stop N Go.
+In 1992, he acquired one million shares, or 5%, of the convenience store chain National Convenience Stores, which is the parent of Stop N Go.

-In 1994 Bombaywala expressed his intention to open Marco's Mexican Restaurant locations across the United States.
+In 1994, Bombaywala expressed his intention to open Marco's Mexican Restaurant locations across the United States.

-In July 1994 Bombaywala merged Marco's Mexican Restaurants and Billy Blues Food Co., a San Antonio, Texas chain.
+In July 1994 Bombaywala merged Marco's Mexican Restaurants and Billy Blues Food Co., a San Antonio, Texas, chain.
 This meant he received the vice chairperson position and a 54% ownership of the combined company.
 At the time of the merger, the Billy Blues restaurants were making losses and had a large debt.
 In September the board of the merged company elected Bombaywala as the chairperson.
 At the time there were 12 Billy Blues restaurants, including one in Houston.
 Billy Blues also owned 20 Marcos Mexican Restaurants in Houston and those were acquired too.
 Bombaywala planned to move the Billy Blues headquarters from San Antonio to Houston.

 By 1998 he had established a holding company for some of his restaurants, Watermarc Food Management Co., and he served as its chairperson.
 It was the holding company of Billy Blues Barbecue Bar & Grill, Marco's Mexican Restaurant, and The Original Pasta Co.
 In regards to Billy Blues, Bombaywala was unable to turn around that restaurant nor was he able to placate the company's creditors.
 In January 1999 Watermarc filed for Chapter 11 bankruptcy.
 By September 1999 five Billy Blue's restaurants closed.

 By 1999, Bombaywala appeared on the Oprah Winfrey show, and the episode discussed the rise of his business empire.

 On Monday August 30, 1999 a U.S. bankruptcy court approved of the bankruptcy settlement.
 According to the settlement, the assets, including 29 restaurants, were to be sold to Five Points Investments Inc., a company owned by Haroon Sheikh, for $13 million.
 The restaurants were to continue to be operated under their current names.
 Watermarc was scheduled to be dissolved.
 Shaikh became the sole owner and CEO of Five Points, while Bombaywala became the overseer of daily management at Five Points.
 At the time the restaurants had a combined total of 1,200 employees.